davidjwp/Docs-Misc/Born2beroot/Born2beroot.md

 	#Port 22

-and simply change it to
+and simply change it to this exact line

-	#Port 4242
+	Port 4242

 you can check for that the line is properly changed with grep

-	sudo grep /etc/ssh/ssh_config
+	sudo grep /etc/ssh/sshd_config

 then restart ssh again